 different rules and need not, in all states, always be established

 The Message to All

-Mary Baluss is the general counsel of the National Foundation for the Treatment of Pain and Director of the Pain Law Initiative.
-She welcomes questions and requests for assistance at firstname.lastname@example.org.
+Mary Baluss, general counsel, National Foundation for the Treatment of Pain and Director of the Pain Law Initiative, welcomes questions and requests for assistance at firstname.lastname@example.org.

 © 2002, Mary Baluss, Esq.
 Reprinted with Permission